 What sets us apart from other Miami fishing charters is our tournament style approach and encouraging atmosphere.

 We will put you on the fish.

 Captain Nick Gonzalez

-As the son of a pilot, Captain Nick Gonzalez has traveled the world and fished in various locations from the Outer Banks to Hawaii.
-His extensive experiences have made him a cultured fishermen but he has still managed to keep his heart here at home.
-Embarking from Coconut Grove, Nick has plied Miami's inshore and offshore waters and extended his reach to the outer islands of the Bahamas.
+As the son of a pilot, Captain Nick Gonzalez grew up traveling and fished in various locations from the Outer Banks to Hawaii.
 Nick has caught nearly every species in the Atlantic and has a wealth of knowledge about the sportfishing industry.
 He has a young face but has spent over 15 years fishing in Miami's waters as a recreational angler, professional mate, and captain.
-Nick has captained the Blue Yonder (his first boat) during countless tournaments with many first place finishes.
-He takes a tournament style approach to each trip with intentions of out-fishing the fleet every day.
+Nick captained the Blue Yonder (his first boat) during many tournaments and managed plenty of first place finishes.
+He takes a tournament style approach to every charter with intentions of out-fishing the fleet every day.
 His passion is contagious and he enjoys sharing his knowledge with others.
-When he isn't fishing he is either working on the boat or writing for different magazines.
-Over the last few years, Double Threat Charters has been featured in Marlin Magazine, InTheBite Magazine, Florida Sportfishing Magazine, Coastal Angler Magazine, and more.
-During 2018, Captain Nick received the distinguished honor of Top Release Captain for Atlantic Sailfish as well as Top Release Captain for All Charter Boats in South Florida.
-At just 25, he was one of the youngest captains to ever receive this award.
-With over 300 sailfish releases in 2018, the Double Threat released more sailfish than any other boat in the Atlantic Ocean.
+Over the years, Double Threat Charters has been featured in Marlin Magazine, InTheBite Magazine, Florida Sportfishing Magazine, Coastal Angler Magazine, and more.
+During 2018, Captain Nick received the distinguished honor of Top Release Captain for Atlantic Sailfish as well as Top Release Captain out of all the Charter Boats in South Florida.
+At just 25, he was the youngest captain to ever receive these awards.
+During 2019 he repeated this honor by tagging the most sailfish out of anyone in the Atlantic.
+When Nick isn't fishing, he is usually writing for different magazines or doing freelance marketing.

 Captain Kristjan Must